the-teachingRSE-project/RSE-Masters/README.md

 ### Organisational Folders

 - event contains the input for the community events etc.
-- presentation contains the presentation of the existing concepts
+- presentation contains a presentation of the existing concept
-- thesis contains ideas for ba/ma thesis situated in the project
+- thesis contains ideas for ba/ma theses situated in the project

 ### Submodules